Black Bart (film): Production

-When Universal merged with International Pictures, the project was shelved, but it was revived in January 1947 under the title The Adventures of Black Bart.
+When Universal merged with International Pictures, the film was temporarily shelved, but was revived in January, 1947 under the title The Adventures of Black Bart.
 Luci Ward and Jack Natteford, who had written Badman's Territory, were assigned to write the script.
-Paul Malvern was initially supposed to produce for the film but Leonard Goldstein eventually got the job, his first as producer.
-George Sherma signed to direct.
+Paul Malvern was initially named producer for the film but Leonard Goldstein eventually got the job, his first as a producer.
+George Sherma was assigned to direct.